How to Factory Reset Chromecast (3rd gen & Google TV)

 Works on: Chromecast with Google TV

-Users of the new Chromecast with Google TV can reset it back to factory specs through the Android TV Settings menu.
+You can reset a Chromecast with Google TV through the Android TV Settings menu.
 Even though Google TV is a modified skin on Android TV, many settings and processes will still work.

 1. Click on Your Account Icon

-In the upper right-hand corner of the screen, you’ll see your Google account icon.
+You’ll see your Google account icon in the upper right-hand corner of the home screen.
 If you’ve disconnected your Google account from your device (find out how here!), the settings icon will be there instead.

 4. Click About